How to Get From San Miguel de Allende to Mexico City

 There are two bus companies operating between San Miguel de Allende and Mexico City: Primera Plus and ETN.

 Buses park at the Northern Bus Station in Mexico City, also known as Central del Norte.
 From here, the easiest way to get to the city centre is by taxi or Uber.
-A ride to the city centre takes around 30 minutes, depending on traffic.
-Taxi or Uber rates start from 100 MXN ($5.50).

-You can board the train at Autobuses del Norte metro station, located right in front of the bus terminal.
-Take line #5 heading towards Pantitlan and get off at the next station called La Raza.
-Switch to line #3 in the direction of ‘Universidad’ and wait until you reach the station Hidalgo.
-From here, transfer to line #2 and after three stops, get off at Zocalo station, located right next to the main square.
+- Start at the Autobuses del Norte metro station, located right in front of the bus terminal.
+Take line #5 towards Pantitlan and get off at the next station called La Raza.

 If you are heading to a different area, we recommend using Moovit, a specialised public transport app that will help you compare different options and possible routes.

-Taking your own private transfer is the easiest way to get from San Miguel de Allende to Mexico City Airport.
+Taking your own private transfer is the easiest way to get from San Miguel de Allende to Mexico City International Airport.
 You’ll have more control of your schedule so you can be sure that you’ll arrive on time for your flight.
-Also, private shuttles are at least an hour faster than the bus.
+Also, private shuttles are at least an hour faster than taking the bus.

 Our favourite places to stay in Mexico City